 Ambia Obituaries

-It was noted by Centralia Sentinel on April 16th, 2015 that Otto J Jr Koerber passed away in Centralia, Illinois.
+It was disclosed by Centralia Sentinel on April 16th, 2015 that Otto J Jr Koerber passed away in Centralia, Illinois.
 Koerber was 87 years old and was born in Ambia, IN.
 Send flowers to express your sympathy and honor Otto J Jr's life.

-It was noted on February 23rd, 2012 that Charles Homer Cole died in Portsmouth, Virginia.
+It was noted on February 23rd, 2012 that Charles Homer Cole perished in Portsmouth, Virginia.
 Cole was 78 years old and was born in Ambia, IN.
 Send flowers to express your sorrow and honor Charles Homer's life.

 History